 - Kiss Marks: tan spots found on a dog's cheeks and over the eyes.

 - Mask: a dark shading on the dog's front portion of the skull.
+Here are some dog breeds with a melanistic mask.

 - Spectacles: markings over or around the eyes or from eyes to ears.
+Discover what dog breeds have spectacles (wear glasses!).

 - Muzzle bands: a white marking around the muzzle.